 Days went on.
 Eli continued doing his thing.
 Looking amazed at the smallest comforts.
 Toys, food, cookies…..were truly amazing things to him.
 He and Max (the other rez dog) were growing closer.
 They wrestled in the back yard daily.
 And Eli was always the submissive one.
 There wasn’t any sound coming from either of them.
 The play was play.
 There was no roughness.
 Just two dogs having a grand old time.

 Walks were getting more fun for him as he relaxed.
-He would not walk on a leash.
-He would freeze up and just stand stiff as a board if we put a leash on him.
-He didn’t flinch when we walked by him and his confidence grew as he passed us.
+He would not walk on a leash but would freeze up stiff as a board when the leash went on.
+However, he didn’t flinch when we walked by him and his confidence grew as he passed us.
 He didn’t fear getting hit any longer.
 It was good to see he came around so quickly.

 The answer.
 He’s part of the pack.
 He is part of our family.

 We do have another cat, Dolly.
 We have a dog door so we split the time with dogs and the cat.
 She lives separated from Eli.
 The three other dogs sleep with us in our room and Eli has to stay in the living room so that he does not attack Dolly.
 It’s working.